deoostfrees/Ratata/README.md

 More web standards, less bullshit.

-Ratata is a HTML, CSS and JavaScript Boilerplate using just HTML, CSS and JavaScript.
+Ratata is a HTML, CSS and JavaScript boilerplate using just HTML, CSS and JavaScript.
 It's main focus is on web standards, accessibility and performance.
 [Check it out on CodePen](https://codepen.io/deoostfrees/pen/XWGWbEy).

 ## Table of contents